hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

 | [`getSubscriptions(MFPPushResponseListener)`](#get-subscriptions) | Retrieves all tags the device is currently subscribed to. |
 | [`unsubscribe(String[] tagNames, MFPPushResponseListener)`](#unsubscribe) | Unsubscribes from a particular tag(s). |
 | [`unregisterDevice(MFPPushResponseListener)`](#unregister) | Unregisters the device from the Push Notifications Service |
+{: caption="Table 1.
+Java methods" caption-side="top"}
 {: android}

 ###### Initialization
-{: #initialization }
+{: #initialization}
 {: android}

-Required for the client application to connect to MFPPush service with the right application context.
+Required for the client application to connect to MFPPush service with the correct application context.
 {: android}

 * The API method should be called first before using any other MFPPush APIs.